mehulagg/gitlab/doc/user/clusters/agent/repository.md

 ## Surface network security alerts from cluster to GitLab

+The GitLab Agent also provides an [integration with Cilium](https://docs.gitlab.com/ee/user/clusters/agent/#kubernetes-network-security-alerts).
+Your `config.yaml` file should contain a top-level `cilium` section.
+Currently, the only configuration option is the Hubble relay address.

 NOTE:
 If your Cilium integration was performed through GitLab Managed Apps, you can use `hubble-relay.gitlab-managed-apps.svc.cluster.local:80`.